General Plan Information

 What is a deferred compensation plan?

-The Deferred Compensation Plan allows you to voluntarily set aside a portion of your income before it is taxed.
+The Deferred Compensation Plan allows you to voluntarily set aside a portion of your income either before it is taxed or after it has been taxed.
 The amount set aside, plus any change in value (interest, gains and losses), is payable to you or your beneficiary at a future date.
-Upon becoming eligible to participate in the Plan, you may elect to defer your income on a pre-tax basis.
+Upon becoming eligible to participate in the Plan, you may elect to defer your income on a pre-tax or post-tax basis.
 By doing so, you agree to reduce your salary by an agreed-upon amount.
 This amount may not exceed certain requirements (outlined below).

 How do I enroll?